bezda/xync/README.md

 });
 ```

-All Zync deployments are automatically deployed in HA mode.
+All Xync deployments are automatically deployed in HA mode.
 When multiple
 instances of a deployment are specified, *all instances of the deployment
 will always be started on the same node* in order to ensure the integrity
 of Vert.x's class loader behaviors.

 ### Undeploying modules
 To undeploy modules, simply send an `undeploy` message to the same
-`zync` event bus address.
+`cluster` event bus address.
 The undeploy message must contain the deployment
 ID that was assigned when the deployment was created.
 When failover occurs,
 the assigned deployment ID carries over to the new node and is used as a
 reference for undeploying the module.